in

 Cartoons, in their various forms, have been a part of human culture for centuries.
 From political cartoons in newspapers to animated television series, cartoons serve as mirrors reflecting society’s values, concerns, and flaws.
 They have the unique ability to convey complex ideas in a visually engaging and easily digestible manner.
 Through satire, caricature, and storytelling, cartoons offer a lens through which we can view and analyze the world around us.

-IMG 5467 - Cartoons as Social Commentary: Exploring Satire and Themes
+IMG 5467 - Cartoons as Social Commentary: How Illustrated Humor Became One of Humanity’s Sharpest Mirrors

 The Power of Satire